This feature is only available in the UK

 After creating a connection, you have access to your user’s account information.
 However, a connection isn’t active forever.
-You will need to extend a connection regularly if you require on going access to your user’s account information.
+You need to extend a connection regularly if you need ongoing access to your user’s account information.

-Ensuring that you both have a valid and active consent as well as a valid and active authentication for your user is a complex process with a variety of contributing factors.
+Ensuring that you have a valid and active consent and a valid and active authentication for your user is a complex process with various contributing factors.

-Currently, extending a connection requires you to have built your own reconfirmation of consent process that the user reconfirms consent before calling
+To extend a connection, you need to build your own reconfirmation of consent process that the user reconfirms consent with before calling

 user_has_reconfirmed_consent: true when making a request.